smohies/EBProject/README.md

 Every step of the way was a very exciting and interesting challenge to overcome.
 There were many of these challenges I was very happy to be able to complete!

-Definetly the hardest thing to solve where the unit tests.
+Definetly the hardest thing to solve were the unit tests.
 I have had some experience with them, but mostly locally contained simple stuff, this without a doubt was a very nice challenge.

 Oscar Z. from the EB team, before commencing this project, was kind enough to point out that this area was a area of oportunity for me (Clearly my unit-testing in the first mini-project was not very impressive), and shared a very nice RealPython.com post about "Mocking External APIs in Python", it was of extreme value for this project.
 I learned a lot with the post and by working on it on this project, and I am very happy with what I was able to accomplish.
 That said, I still require more reading and experimenting to fully wrap my head around these concepts.
 I definetly see the tests in this project as extraordinary first steps.